Back

 Description and Ethnobotany

-Growth Form | Large shrub or small tree with a dense, rounded crown. |
+Growth Form | Large shrub or small tree with a dense, rounded crown.
+It can grow up to 12 m tall. |

 ---|---|

-Flowers | Fragrant, white flowers have a yellow throat and are shaped like pinwheels (1.8 - 3.1 cm long, 2 cm wide).
-Salverform flowers have 5 bean-shaped lobes with thin, hook-like tips.
-Floral buds are rounded.
-The inflorescence is known as a cyme. |
+Flowers | Fragrant, white flowers are arranged in a clusters (up to 25 flowers) known as cyme with yellow throat and are shaped like pinwheels (1.8 - 3.1 cm long, 2 cm wide).
+The flowers have 5 bean-shaped lobes with thin, hook-like tips.
+Floral buds are rounded. |

 Fruit | Dry, dehiscent fruits are known as follicles.
 Ellipsoid follicles may be sharply pointed or rounded on the ends (2 - 4.5 cm long, 0.6 - 3 cm wide). |